q2ebanking/boa-constrictor/README.md

 For example, an Actor may be given an Ability to browse the Web using a specific browser like Chrome.
 The Ability would hold a reference to a Chrome WebDriver instance.
 Then, the Actor could call a Task to load a login page, a second Task to enter username and password, and a final Task to click the "login" button.
-Each task would access the WebDriver instance through the calling Actor’s Ability to control the Chrome browser.
+Each task would access the WebDriver instance through the calling Actorâ€™s Ability to control the Chrome browser.
 Abilities provide a mechanism for dependency injection.
 Actors can perform any kind of Interaction if it has the required Abilities.